corda/corda/docs/source/serialization-enum-evolution.rst

 the same and no further steps are required save the deserialization of the serialized information into an instance of the class.

-If, however, the finger prints differ then we know that the class we are attempting to deserialize is different than the version we will be deserializing it into.
-What we cannot know is which version is newer, at least not by examining the finger print
+If, however, the fingerprints differ then we know that the class we are attempting to deserialize is different than the version we will be deserializing it into.
+What we cannot know is which version is newer, at least not by examining the fingerprint

 .. note:: Corda's AMQP fingerprinting for enumerated types include the type name and the enum constants

 Newer vs older is important as the deserializer needs to use the more recent set of transforms to ensure it can transform the serialised object into the form as it exists in the deserializer.
 Newness is determined simply by length of the list of all transforms.
-This is sufficient as annotations should only ever be added
+This is sufficient as transform annotations should only ever be added

 .. warning:: technically there is nothing to prevent annotations being removed in newer versions.
 However,
     this will break backward compatibility and should thus be avoided unless a rigorous upgrade procedure